The genuine adxloader.dll file is a software component of Add-in Express .NET by Add-in Express.

 Adxloader.dll is a browser extension for Internet Explorer.
 This add-on enables several additional functions for Internet Explorer.
 You can disable it through the Extras menu (key combination Alt + X) under Manage Add-ons.
 The following paragraph provides more information about Add-in Express .NET loader.

 The process known as i-beta.com extension or SafeSearch or This is a loader for Add-in Express .NET based add-ins or FillPerfect or Smileys We Love Toolbar for IE or MaxAgent (version 6.7, 7.5) or Fantapper Browser Plugin or Cisco FindIT or Ginger

-belongs to software i-beta.com extension or Find & Remind or Add-in Express .NET or MaxAgent or Ginger or Digital Folio for Internet Explorer or Recipe Feeder Explorer Bar or Smileys We Love Toolbar for IE
+belongs to software i-beta.com extension or Find & Remind or Add-in Express .NET or MaxAgent or Ginger or UserZoom survey tool or Digital Folio for Internet Explorer or Recipe Feeder Explorer Bar

-by i-beta.com or AVSoftware EOOD or Add-in Express (www.add-in-express.com) or The Support Group (UK) or 2424 Software or AltiGen or Ginger Software or USERZOOM INC or Cisco Systems (www.cisco.com) or DataTool Services or Brand Affinity Technologies.
+by i-beta.com or AVSoftware EOOD or Add-in Express (www.add-in-express.com) or The Support Group (UK) or 2424 Software or AltiGen or USERZOOM INC or Ginger Software or Cisco Systems (www.cisco.com) or DataTool Services or Brand Affinity Technologies.

 Description: Adxloader.dll is not essential for the Windows OS and causes relatively few problems.
 The adxloader.dll file is located in a subfolder of "C:\Program Files" or sometimes in a subfolder of C:\.